 Souvenirs from any Olympics have always been a popular way to remember the games, and with the years passing they become treasured mementos, family heirlooms, collectors’ items, and so on.
 Of course, the Tokyo 2020 Olympics (as they were originally planned) started releasing officially licensed products with their logo and characters as early as 2018.
-The online store (Japanese only) offers a wide range of items, from standard fare like towels, mugs, and pin badges, to sports equipment, anime merchandise, and finally the traditional crafts collection.
+The online store (now available in English or Japanese) offers a wide range of items, from standard fare like towels, mugs, and pin badges, to sports equipment, anime merchandise, and finally the traditional crafts collection.
 In addition to the online store, there are over 50 brick-and-mortar stores across Japan selling officially licensed Tokyo Olympics merchandise.

 What makes the traditional crafts collection special is that its 104 items represent all 47 Japanese prefectures, from Hokkaido to Okinawa.
 Created through a laborious process by some of the country’s finest craftspeople, these products aim to showcase both Japan’s tradition and evolving technology.